eclipse-themes/Eclipse-Themes/README.md

 ## 📝 License

-Eclipse Theme is licensed under the MIT License.
+Eclipse Midnight is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## 📄 License